viniciusferreira7/first-cluster/README.md

 # First Cluster - Kubernetes Study Project

-> **Work in Progress** - This is a learning project from the Rocketseat DevOps curriculum

 ## Overview

 This repository contains configuration for creating a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker).
 It's designed for learning Kubernetes concepts and practicing cluster operations in a local development environment.